Hidden Power of People With Social Anxiety

 It’s not a surprise that so many people are terrified of social situations to the extent that it becomes a problem, considering the causes of this disorder.
 It can be quite challenging to become socially accepted in a modern society full of prejudices and biases, especially if you don’t fit in because of your differences.
 It’s from this fear of not being accepted because of judgement or being embarrassed by others that this disorder evolves.
 There are even chances that this can lead to extreme conditions such as paranoia and schizophrenia.

-Oddly enough, despite the fact that social anxiety can be tough and cause much difficulty in a person’s day to day living, it also has some unexpected benefits.
+Oddly enough, despite the fact that social anxiety can be tough and cause many difficulties in a person’s day to day living, it also has some unexpected benefits.
 Recent studies have shown that those who suffer from anxiety seem to have high IQ levels and enhanced empathic abilities.

 Related: Are you an introvert wondering why you feel exhausted after socializing?
 Here’s Why Socializing For Introverts is Exhausting According to Science.